4 Tips for Staying Safe in Extreme Heat

 2. Take breaks

-Employees working outside should take breaks long enough to recover from heat given the temperature, humidity and conditions of the day.
-Employers should make sure to provide adequate breaks or alternating shifts throughout the day depending on the temperature, humidity and level of work.
+Employees working outside should take breaks long enough to recover with consideration to temperature, humidity and other conditions of the day.
+Employers should make sure to provide adequate breaks or alternating shifts throughout the day.

 3. Dress for the weather